|

 same conclusion.

-ii.
-By part i the function G defined on I by:
+2. By part 1 the function G defined on I by:

 EOP